Alopecia totalis

 forecast

-Dealing with the disease
+Coping with the illness

 Similar terms